nstanford5/nftAuction/nft-auction-api.md

 This tutorial will teach you how to build an NFT Auction DApp with Reach.

-It *probably* will not increase the floor price of your favorite NFT line, but you never know until you try.

-We are assuming prior knowledge of Reach.
+It *probably* will not increase the floor price of your favorite NFT line, but you never really know until you try.
+And we greatly appreciate effort here at Reach, where this tutorial assumes you have prior knowledge of us.

 We recommend working through the [tutorials](https://docs.reach.sh/tut/#tuts) in order.

 We assume you are working in a project folder called `nft-auction-api`: